 Here are 19 of the best relationship books for couples that I recommend:

 1. The 5 Love Languages: The Secret to Love that Lasts

 By Gary Chapman

-This best-selling book has helped thousands of couples improve their relationships with their partners.
+This best-selling relationship help book has assisted thousands of couples to improve their relationships with their partners.

 Dr. Chapman gives insight into the five ways we prefer to show and receive love to reach deeper levels of intimacy in our relationships.

 By discovering your own love language and your partner's, you can build understanding and better communication.